 It’s breathtakingly beautiful, like a verdant green jewel peppered by a few simple white cottages.
 There are 70 inhabitants, many of whom make their living producing traditional hand-knitted sweaters.

 Fair Isle is a bird-watching paradise.
 Its jagged shore and steep cliffs provide excellent habitat for some of the most elusive seabirds on earth.

 The Fair Isle Bird Observatory is a must-visit — even non-birdwatchers will be amazed by their fascinating scientific work.

 How to get there: There is a 12-passenger ferry from the Shetlands southern tip.
-There is also an 8-seater plane that leaves from Tingwall Airport but flights are often rescheduled for weather.
+There is also an 8-seater plane that leaves from Tingwall Airport but flights are often rescheduled for the weather.

 How to get around: Bicycle or walking.